Correlate Disparate Data Points

 Getting Started: Correlate Disparate Data Points

 Many businesses feel overwhelmed by the amount of data they’re collecting and don’t know what to do with it.
-The digital world swells the volume of data and data correlation to a business has access to.
+The digital world swells the volume of data and data correlation to which a business has access.
 Apart from impacting the network and server resources, the staff is also taxed in their attempts to manually analyze the data while resolving the root cause of the application or network performance problem.
 Furthermore, IT teams operate in silos, making it difficult to process data from all the IT domains – this severely limits business velocity.

 Data Correlation: Technology Transformation

-Conventional systems, while easy to troubleshoot and manage, do not meet today’s requirements, which has led to introduction an array of new technologies.
+Conventional systems, while easy to troubleshoot and manage, do not meet today’s requirements, which has led to introducing an array of new technologies.
 The technological transformation umbrella includes virtualization, hybrid cloud, hyper-convergence, and containers.

 They entail a variety of sophisticated control planes consisting of next-generation routing and new principles such as software-defined networking (SDN), network function virtualization (NFV), service chaining, and virtualization solutions.